The-Earth/PyGadgets/Orca/README.md

                 index += 1
 ```
 ORCA Windows version insertes an additional line between original lines of input file in output file.

+## PointChargeIterator.py

+This script is for some charge iteration calculation.
+It expects several point charge marked as "Q" in ORCA input and a selected center atom.
+Then it read "MULLIKEN ATOMIC CHARGES" and change "Q" to the charge of center atom in the previous calculation.
+Once charge difference between two calculations is under a certain value, it will stop.
+Modify the script to meet your demand.

 ## Dependency